FilipAlmstedt/Todo-list/README.md

 # My first Java Script - ToDo-List
 -------
-*A to-do list made with Vanilla JavaScript.
+*A to-do list made with vanilla JavaScript.
 This is based on a school assignment.
 Focusing on JavaScript.*

 ## Features on the website
 The website shows you a table showing you the todo-list.
 The user can: